usmanwardag/dollar_bot/README.md

 ## Future RoadMap

--More content can be added for the way notifications can be displayed on the user front.
+- More content can be added for the way notifications can be displayed on the user front.
 This can be done to make the UI more interactive.
--Recurring expenses feature can be added for faster addition of expenses instead of following the whole process of everytime.
+- Recurring expenses feature can be added for faster addition of expenses instead of following the whole process of everytime.

 ## Contributors
 <table>